Companionability Characterization for the Expansion of an O-minimal Theory by a Dense Subgroup: Abstract

 \section{Abstract}

-This paper provides a full characterization for when the expansion of a complete o-minimal theory by a unary predicate that picks out a divisible dense and codense subgroup has a model companion.
+This paper provides a full characterization for when the expansion of a complete o-minimal theory, one that extends the theory of ordered divisible abelian groups, by a unary predicate that picks out a divisible, dense and codense group has a model companion.
 This result is motivated by criteria and questions introduced in the recent works \cite{KTW18} and \cite{E18} concerning the existence of model companions, as well as preservation results for some neostability properties when passing to the model companion.
-The focus of this paper is establishing the companionability dividing line in the o-minimal setting because this allows us to provide a full and geometric characterization.
-Examples are included both in which the predicate is an additive subgroup, and where it is a multiplicative subgroup.
-The paper concludes with a brief discussion of neostability properties and examples that illustrate the lack of preservation (from the ``base'' o-minimal theory to the model companion of the expansion we define) for properties such as strong, NIP, and NTP$_2$, though there are also examples for which some or all three of those properties hold.
+Examples are included both in which the predicate is an additive subgroup of a real ordered vector space, and where it is a multiplicative subgroup of the nonzero elements of an o-minimal expansion of a real closed field.
+The paper concludes with a brief discussion of neostability properties and examples that illustrate the lack of preservation (from the base o-minimal theory to the model companion of the expansion we define) for properties such as strong, NIP, and NTP$_2$, though there are also examples for which some or all three of those properties are preserved.\\